 The IEP Achievement Scale and Descriptors can help you understand what you should be able to do at the end of each course and level of study (See SIEP Achievement Scale and Descriptors for summer term).

-MELP students complete the program by demonstrating achievement of student learning outcomes (SLOs) in all their Level 4 classes by achieving a grade of 70% or higher and achieving an ETA score of 550 or higher.
+MELP students complete the program by demonstrating achievement of student learning outcomes (SLOs) in all their Level 4 classes with a grade of 70% or higher and achieving an ETA score of 550 or higher.

 See the IEP Attendance Policy for attendance requirements and information about absences and consequences for low attendance.

-Important information about the IEP Homework Policy at an American university and at the Minnesota English Language Program.
+See the IEP Homework Policy for information about homework expectations at a U.S. university and at the Minnesota English Language Program.

-See the IEP Probation Policy for information about the probation process and reasons for probation.
+See the Probation Policy for information about the probation process and reasons for probation.

 Complaints & Resolutions

 A complaint is a statement that a situation is unsatisfactory or unacceptable, and needs more immediate attention.
 Complaints can be about student learning, progress, instruction, and curriculum at MELP.
 A resolution is an action or decision that is made to solve a problem.
-Complaints and resolutions can either be informal (addressed and resolved between the student and instructor/MELP International Student Advisor) or formal (addressed by the program, MELP Complaint Committee determines next steps for resolution).
+Complaints and resolutions can either be informal (addressed and resolved by the student talking to their instructor and/or the MELP International Student Advisor) or formal (addressed by the program, MELP Complaint Committee determines next steps for resolution).